the-events-calendar/tribe-common/readme.txt

 * Feature - Add Calendar Export icon as a template.
 [TEC-4176]
 * Fix - On the import preview screen when ctrl/shift click to multi-select rows make sure all the in between rows are counted as selected.
 [EA-123]
-* Tweak - Add Stellar Discounts tab in Event Add-Ons
+* Tweak - Add Stellar Discounts tab in Event Add-Ons.
+[TEC-4302]

 = [4.15.0.1] 2022-05-23 =